Michigan governor stays cautious on gay marriage

 Snyder's detachment is exasperating critics who say he should take more of a leadership role, even if it's an issue he would prefer go away.
 His dogged neutrality also reflects the challenge for Republican leaders nationally whose opposition to gay marriage is becoming less visible as the party works to improve its image and polls suggests most Americans support same-sex marriage.

 Schuette, who's also up for re-election and has an eye on the governor's office in 2018, is actively fighting to keep the gay marriage prohibition in place.
-His office went outside the state, and even to Canada, to find conservative social scientists and economists to defend Michigan's ban in a trial before Friedman.
+His office went outside the state, and even to

 "I took an oath as attorney general to protect and defend the constitution.
 And I'm going to fulfill that oath," Schuette said.
 "The constitution is not like a buffet line at some restaurant where you can pick and choose which item you might wish."